-I’m not sure how many midwives were aware of Byrne and Edmonds’ (1990) article when it was first published, but many became aware after Lesley Hobbs, a British independent midwife, wrote about this in The Practising Midwife in 1998.
+I’m not sure how many midwives were aware of Byrne and Edmonds’ (1990) article when it was first published, but many became aware after Lesley Hobbs, a British independent midwife, wrote about this in 1998.
 She explained Byrne and Edmonds’ theory and discussed her own observations of the purple line in women, noting among other things that ‘there is a longer gap between 4 and 7cm dilatation than there is both before and after’ (Hobbs 1998: 34).

 I saw evidence both in my day-to-day conversations and in the data I collected for various research studies that midwives (and a couple of obstetricians) were talking about the purple line and using this knowledge in practice, and I spoke about it at several conferences.

 These researchers hadn’t set out to find out more about the actual physiology of the purple line, but their results showed a medium positive correlation between the length of the purple line, the dilation of the woman’s cervix and the station of the baby’s head.

 Byrne DL & Edmonds DK (1990).
 Clinical method for evaluating progress in first stage of labour.
 Lancet 335(8681): 122

 Hobbs L (1998).
 Assessing cervical dilatation without VEs: watching the purple line.
-Practising Midwife, 9(11): 34-35.
+TPM 9(11): 34-35.

 Shepherd A, Cheyne H, Kennedy S, McIntosh C, Styles M, Niven C. The purple line as a measure of labour progress: A longitudinal study.
 BMC Pregnancy and Childbirth 10 (54).